Provide Armoured Artillery Support

 Currently the Regiment also provides specialist artillery and training advisors in:

-Tidworth our present; Larkhill our future – Wiltshire is our home.
+We have successfully moved to Larkhill – Wiltshire is our new home.

-The Regiment’s prime position on the A303 puts it within two hours of London and in easy reach of the South Coast and West Country.
+The Regiment’s prime position puts it within two hours of London and in easy reach of the South Coast and West Country.

 A Battery (The Chestnut Troop) is formed.
 It is now the senior Battery in the Royal Regiment of Artillery.